What are Eyeglasses Frames Made Of?

 TR-90:

 TR90 is another material that ticks the durability box.
 In addition, it is quite light and flexible.
-In terms of flexibility, it'll rather bend than break when put under pressure.
+In terms of flexibility, it'll bend rather than break when put under pressure.
 This flexible nature also enables it to fit the patient's eye perfectly.
 This is why frames made from this material are usually quite comfortable.

 The flexibility of TR-90 is also the major feature that makes it last longer.
 Because it is flexible, the chances of breaking are quite slim.
 This makes the material highly recommended for children since they are not exactly the most careful bunch.
 They also work for adults who need a rugged frame.